SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/nginx.md

 ## Configure

-There are 2 methods to collect the NGINX Logs:
+There are 2 methods to collect NGINX Logs:

-1. You can use a local Rsyslog to read the log files and send them directly to Sekoia.io or through a concentrator.
+1. You can use a local Rsyslog to read log files and send them directly to Sekoia.io or through a concentrator.
-2. You can configure NGINX to forwards the logs using syslog and the UDP protocol to a concentrator.
+2. You can configure NGINX to forwards logs using syslog and the UDP protocol to a concentrator.

-### Rsyslog method
+### Method 1: local Rsyslog method

 The following snippet is an illustration of rsyslog configuration to monitor nginx's `error.log` and `access.log` files.